gitorko/project100/README.md

 ### Dev

-To run the backend in dev mode Postgres DB is needed to run the integration tests during build.
+To run the backend in dev mode.
+Postgres DB is needed to run the integration tests during build.

 ```bash
 ./gradlew clean build